 What is the Difference between Blade and Split Fins?

 When you’re diving anywhere you will see that divers use either split fins or blade fins.
 The visual difference between the two is very obvious.
 The regular fin consists of one solid blade while the split fin, as the name suggests, is split down the middle.

 Since the blade fins were invented, not much has changed in their overall design.
 The materials have changed and been replaced with stiffer and lighter materials.
-Originally, thick black rubber was used while today lightweight plastics are what make a regular fin.
+Originally, thick black rubber was used to make a paddle fin while today lightweight plastics are what make a regular fin.

 - Experienced divers get more propulsion power and with that higher acceleration rates out of them

-- Maneuverability is higher as they allow for movements in any direction
+- Maneuverability is higher as a paddle fin allows for movements in any direction

 - The large cross-section of the edge allows for easy pivots